 Write For Other Sites

-If you’re a blogger looking for a paid writing job, there are websites that pay you to write posts.
+If you’re a blogger looking for a paid writing job, there are websites that pay you to write posts or write a paid review.
 Rates vary depending on the length of the post and your experience.
 Below is a list of some of the more popular sites that will pay you to write:

 Verblio, formerly Blog Mutt, has clients across 40 different industries, and writers are always in demand.
 The posts you write will range from 300 to 3000 words.
 There are no minimum payouts, and you can receive your pay weekly.